-Every Wednesday, certified instructors will come to camp and offer a full Discover Scuba course.
+Certified instructors will come to camp and offer a full Discover Scuba course.
 The Discover Scuba Diving program lets you experience the thrill of diving under the supervision of a scuba professional in confined conditions.
 During your adventure, you’ll master some basic concepts and scuba skills and will experience an open water adventure.

 All participants must be in generally good health and complete a required medical history and informed consent form (provided from camp).

 Scouts will also work on BSA’s Scuba Merit Badge and have the opportunity to work on additional scuba programs.
-In addition, Scouts can also work on advancement and Merit Badges offered during the week of camp.

 Interested Scouts can sign up using the Connecticut Rivers Council Summer Camp Registration Form or can contact camp directly.